chadrem/tribe/README.md

     # Tell the root actor to create the tree of children.
     root.message!(:spawn)

-## Supervision
+## Supervisors

 As mentioned above, a failure in a linked actor will cause all associated actors (parent and children) to die.
-Supervision can be used to block the failure from propogating and allow you to restart the failed section of the tree.
+Supervisors can be used to block the failure from propogating and allow you to restart the failed section of the tree.

     # Create the root level actor class.
     class Level1 < Tribe::Actor